Simply the Best Fried Chicken is simply that, the Best Fried Chicken. It's the buttermilk soak that does it!

 - Drain the chicken in a colander.
 Combine the salt, paprika, garlic powder, onion powder, and cayenne pepper.
 Reserve 1 tablespoon.
 Season the chicken well on all sides.
 Add the reserved tablespoon spice mix to the flour, mix well.
 Dredge the chicken in the flour and shake off any excess.

-- Place the chicken skin side down into the pan.
+- Carefully place the chicken skin side down into the hot oil in the skillet.
 The oil should come to about half-way up the pan, maintain a temperature of 325°F. Cook the chicken until golden brown on each side, about 10 - 12 minutes per side.
-Remove the chicken when it is well browned and has reached an internal temperature of 180 degrees (juices run clear).
+Remove the chicken when it is well browned and has reached an internal temperature of 165ºF (breast) to 185ºF (leg/thights) and the juices run clear.

-- Drain the chicken on a rack over a sheet pan.
+- Drain the chicken on a rack set over a sheet pan.
 Do not put the chicken on paper towels or paper bags as this will soften the coating, do not keep the chicken warm in the oven as this too will soften the coating.
-The chicken is good hot, or even at room temperature.
+The chicken is good hot, cold or room temperature.

 Jessica